selvaje/spatial-ecology-blog_old/wp-content/plugins/w3-total-cache/readme.txt

 Please reach out to all of these people and support their projects if you're so inclined.

 == Changelog ==

+= 0.15.2 =
+* Fix: Minify: Do not remove quotes around meta tags
+* Fix: Minify: Removal of spaces in calc function was breaking CSS
+* Fix: Browser Cache: Query string was not added to prevent caching after setting changes
+* Fix: Avoid warning when sending an empty URL for purging
+* Update: Added a filter for minified JavaScript content
+* Update: Minify: Added options for minify only got both JS and CSS in auto mode

 = 0.15.1 =
 * Fix: Fixed Memcached flush logic